 Labor market tops expectations again: 275,000 jobs added in February

-The U.S. economy crafted another monthly of unexpectedly solid hiring in February, bolstering Wall Street's view that the Federal Reserve would begin trimming rates in the months ahead.
+The U.S. economy crafted another month of unexpectedly solid hiring in February, bolstering Wall Street's view that the Federal Reserve would begin trimming rates in the months ahead.

 The Labor Department's nonfarm payrolls report had the U.S. economy adding 275,000 jobs last month versus expectations of 200,000, according to a survey of economists by data firm FactSet.
 The unemployment rate unexpectedly rose to 3.9% from 3.7%.
 That has the jobless rate at its highest level since January 2022.